Chinese importers to apply for tariff waivers on U.S. goods

 Other goods on the list include tractors, motorcycles, mountain bikes and some pieces of medical equipment.

-“The import tariff waiver is a signal that China don’t want to cause bigger conflicts with the U.S., and sends out a message that country’s opening-up process is still ongoing,” said Nie Wen, an economist at Hwabao Trust.
+“The import tariff waiver is a signal that China don’t want to cause bigger conflicts with the U.S., and sends out a message that the country’s opening-up process is still ongoing,” said Nie Wen, an economist at Hwabao Trust.

 Applicants have from June 3 to July 5 to apply for these waivers.
 A second batch of exemptions will be granted on tariffs that were imposed on $60 billion worth of goods in September last year.